fadwen/fadwen.github.io/README.md

-# Learning PowerShell Resources
+# PowerShell Resources

 ## Practical Hands-on

 - **[PSKoans](https://github.com/vexx32/PSKoans)**

 - **[UnderTheWire Wargames](https://underthewire.tech/wargames)**
-  - I've completed the first set, but the second set focuses heavily on encryption, which may not be enjoyable for everyone.
-It's still practical and helps you think critically about solving issues without being spoon-fed.
+  - Fun little ssh challenges that require you to fact find on the host to get password to next ssh session .
+Practical and helps you think critically about solving issues without being spoon-fed.

 - **[HacktheBox Academy](https://academy.hackthebox.com/)**
   - The free version can be frustrating due to laggy VPNs and non-responsive VMs.
 Interestingly, the very first day I made the account I didn't have this issue, it was in subsequent visits that performance degraded.